Social Security Disability And Mental Illness

 - Brain injury (cognitive deficits, personality change, mood swings)

 - Dual-diagnosis disorders (e.g., depression and substance abuse)

 Listening To Mental Health Clients And Telling Their Story

 Millions of people coping with mental illness are able to work full-time.
 To qualify for SSD, you must demonstrate (a) a diagnosed condition that (b) prevents you from obtaining or holding a full-time job.
-It is important to work with a Social Security Disability lawyer who will spend the time to understand your disability and present a compelling case for the judge.
+It is important to work with our Social Security lawyers who will spend the time to understand your disability and present a compelling case to the judge.

 Experienced Advocates For Mental Disability Claims

-Call Turley Redmond & Rosasco about your mental illness disability claim toll-free at 800-671-4927, or contact us online.
-We offer free consultation to clients in at our offices in Suffolk County and Nassau County.
+Call Turley Redmond & Rosasco and speak to our Social Security lawyers about your mental illness disability claim toll-free at 800-671-4927, or contact us online.
+We offer free consultations to clients at our offices in Suffolk County and Nassau County.